Visit Seoul: Travel Guide to Myeongdong, Itaewon, & More

 5. Myeongdong Cathedral

 This is the birthplace of the Roman Catholic community in Korea.
-(It’s also a low-key Instagrammable in Seoul!)
+(It’s also a low-key Instagrammable spot n Seoul!)

 Myeongdong Cathedral address: 74 Myeongdong-gil, Jeodong 1(il)-ga, Jung-gu, Seoul, South Korea